surveycto/launch-sms/README.md

 ## Features

 * Supports the `text` field type, but doesn't provide an actual text input.
 The response that gets recorded in your form data will be based on the parameters.
+* If the SMS app is successfully launched, the field's response will be stored as:
+    > The following SMS was sent to [number]: '[message]'.

 ## How to use